© Irish institute of celebrants Ltd.

 We offer knowledge, practical skills and an accredited qualification with ongoing training, mentorship and networking.
 We are dedicated to promoting the use of ceremony to help the client create a ceremony that reflects the couple’s beliefs, philosophy of life, personal stories and personality.

 Our Celebrancy training courses are delivered on a part time basis throughout the year.
+We will have a new Online version of the course launching in Mid July 2020.

 Irish Instutute of Celebrants IIOC